Identifying Bad Smells on a Car

 Fuel / Gas

-A car smelling like gas is extremely dangerous.
-That means there is a possible fuel leak somewhere in the fuel system.
-The fuel system is enclosed, and neither fuel nor fuel vapor can escape, however, if this fuel smell is present.
-I suggest checking the fuel system as soon as possible.
+A car that smells like gas is extremely dangerous.
+That means there is a possible fuel leak somewhere in the system.
+The fuel system is sealed, and neither fuel nor fuel vapor should be escaping; however, if this gasoline smell is present.
+I suggest checking this system as soon as possible.

 Check the following:

-• Fuel line going from the fuel pump to the engine
+• The fuel line going from the fuel pump to the engine.

-• Check all fuel lines and hoses at the fuel tank
+• All gasoline lines and hoses at the fuel tank.

-• Check the fuel tank for possible damage and leakage
+• The tank for possible damage and leakage.

 Burning Oil Smell

 There is a difference between a car smelling like oil and a car burning oil.
-In this discussion, we will discuss car smells like burning oil.
+In this section, we will discuss a car that smells like burning oil.
 A car smelling like burning oil indicates external engine oil leaking.

-Here are the possible areas that should be checked for leaks.
+Here are the potential areas to check for leaks:

 Vinegar Smell in the Cabin

 If a car smells like vinegar, it is a sign of mold in the air duct.
-This is due to condensed water left behind when the used air conditioner is.
-Moreover, the dirty cabin air filter can also contribute to a vinegar-like smell.
-To reduce condensed water from building up, turn off the air conditioner five minutes before turning the vehicle off.
-Also, replacing the cabin air filter may help with disinfectant spray.
+This is due to condensed water left behind when the air conditioner is used.
+A dirty cabin air filter can also contribute to a vinegar-like smell.
+To reduce condensed water from building up, turn the air conditioner off five minutes before turning the vehicle off.
+Additionally, replacing the cabin air filter may help with the use of disinfectant spray.

 Excessive Smoke Smell

-A car that smells like smoke is a sign of a leaky exhaust system or possibly a severely worn engine.
+A car that smells like smoke is a sign of a leaky exhaust system or possibly a severely worn-out engine.

 Check the following:

-• Worn piston rings and low compression (use compression gauge)
+• Worn piston rings and low compression (use a compression gauge).

 Something is Burning